Colgate University: Housing and student life facilities

 Colgate has ten residence halls located on its central campus, which is often referred to as "up the hill."
 Located near the academic buildings, freshmen live in six of these halls, whereas sophomores live in the other three, or in townhouses or one house on Broad Street.
 Juniors and seniors live down the hill in a number of residences, such as theme houses on Broad Street, apartment complexes or in "townhouses" located further away from campus.

 The O'Connor Campus Center, commonly referred to as the Coop, serves as the center for student life and programming.
 Renovations on it were completed in 2004, and it now houses the offices for student organizations, a cafeteria, post office, printing center, a computer facility, as well as the new Blackmore Media Center, home to WRCU, Colgate's radio station.

 Fraternities and sororities

-Since the first chartered chapter in 1856, fraternities and sororities have been part of a long-standing tradition at Colgate University.
-About forty-five percent of sophomores, juniors, and seniors belong to fraternities or sororities at Colgate.
-Students are not allowed to pledge until the fall semester of their sophomore year.
-Following a number of incidents related to Greek Life on campus, in 2005, the university began purchasing the houses.
+Following a number of incidents related to Greek Life on campus, the university began purchasing sorority and fraternity houses in 2005.
 The only fraternity or sorority that did not, Delta Kappa Epsilon, was subsequently derecognized.